amperity/amperity-docs/shared/destination_settings.rst

 .. setting-common-name-and-description-start

-Add a name and description for this destination.
+The name and description for a destination.

 .. setting-common-name-and-description-end